TangoEnSkai/uber-go-style-guide-kr/README.md

 Translated in Korean

-Currently WIP, but translation will done by 20th of Oct, 2019
+First translation done with original doc on 17th of Oct, 2019 from [uber-go/guide](https://github.com/uber-go/guide) Please feel free to fork and PR if you find any updates, issues or improvement.

 ---